Your November Horoscope Is Here & It Will Be Emotionally Consuming

 Pisces, November opens with a whisper from your higher self: “You’re evolving.”
 Scorpio Season rules your sector of wisdom, expansion, and travel, and these first three weeks may feel like a spiritual initiation.
 Maybe you’re craving distance, space, or perspective.
 Maybe you’re being pushed to outgrow a belief, a path, or a relationship you once thought was forever.
 Mars enters Sagittarius on November 4, activating your sector of career, and just like that, the stakes feel higher.
 You’re climbing a new mountain, Pisces.
 The next six weeks want you to lead, to be seen, to step into the role you’ve quietly been preparing for.

-Sagittarius Season starts November 21, and with your career in the spotlight, the pressure may rise, but so does your ambition.
-Then on the 27th, Saturn shifts direct in your sign after months of restructuring your identity and path.
+Sagittarius Season starts November 22, and with your career in the spotlight, the pressure may rise, but so does your ambition.
+Then on the 28th, Saturn shifts direct in your sign after months of restructuring your identity and path.
 You may feel more grounded in who you are and what you offer.
-Mercury ends its retrograde in Scorpio on the 29th, and Venus enters Sagittarius on the 30th, ending the month with a boost of charm and cosmic green lights.
+Mercury ends its retrograde in Scorpio on the 30th, and Venus enters Sagittarius after that, ending the month with a boost of charm and cosmic green lights.
 November ends on a high note: expansive, exhilarating, and a little chaotic in a good way.
 You’ve done the inner work, Pisces.
 Now let the world catch up to your brilliance.

-Sagittarius Season starts November 21, and with your career in the spotlight, the pressure may rise, but so does your ambition.
-Then on the 27th, Saturn shifts direct in your sign after months of restructuring your identity and path.
+Sagittarius Season starts November 22, and with your career in the spotlight, the pressure may rise, but so does your ambition.
+Then on the 28th, Saturn shifts direct in your sign after months of restructuring your identity and path.
 You may feel more grounded in who you are and what you offer.
-Mercury ends its retrograde in Scorpio on the 29th, and Venus enters Sagittarius on the 30th, ending the month with a boost of charm and cosmic green lights.
+Mercury ends its retrograde in Scorpio on the 30th, and Venus enters Sagittarius after that, ending the month with a boost of charm and cosmic green lights.
 November ends on a high note: expansive, exhilarating, and a little chaotic in a good way.
 You’ve done the inner work, Pisces.
 Now let the world catch up to your brilliance.

 AdvertisementADVERTISEMENT